DirkMueller8/yoga_SQL_db/README.md

 Author:			Dirk Mueller
 **********************************************
-This is a implementation taken directly from the excellent tutorial of Tim Corey.
+This is an implementation adopted directly from the excellent tutorial of Tim Corey.
 Here is the link to his youtube video:

 https://www.youtube.com/watch?v=Et2khGnrIqc&t=293s/